cleblond/moodle-filter_spreadsheet/README.txt

 Moodle 2.7+ Filter for inserting dhtmlxspreadsheets in Moodle 2.7+.
-Replaces DIV's with class="eo_spreadsheet" into interactive editable spreadsheets.
+Replaces DIV's with class="eo_spreadsheet xxxx" into interactive editable spreadsheets.

 The spreadsheet creator or optionally their group members can edit the spreadsheet data and formula.
 Requires moodle-atto_spreadsheet plugin.
 Optionally install moodle-block_spreadman to manage your Spreadsheet instances.